M1 (Singaporean company): 2018–present: Keppel, SPH, delisting, and 5G

 Karen Kooi officially stepped down as CEO of M1 in 2018 and was replaced by former Pareteum Asia CEO, Manjot Singh Mann.
 Also that month, M1 agreed to provide a wireless private network that would cover all of Singapore's Jurong Port, and it made digital eSIM services available on select iPhones on its network for the first time.

-In February 2019, Singapore Press Holdings (SPH) and the Keppel Corporation (through their joint venture, Konnectivity Ltd) completed a buyout of Axiata's shares in M1, which totaled 28.7%.
+In February 2019, Singapore Press Holdings (SPH) and the Keppel Corporation (through their joint venture, Connectivity Ltd) completed a buyout of Axiata's shares in M1, which totaled 28.7%.
 Prior to the buyout, SPH held a 13.45% stake in M1 and Keppel had a 19.33% stake.
-By the following month, Konnectivity held a 94.55% stake in M1 and exercised its right to purchase the remaining shares in the company.
+By the following month, Connectivity held a 94.55% stake in M1 and exercised its right to purchase the remaining shares in the company.
 It indicated at the time that it would delist M1 from the Singapore Exchange.
 M1 was officially delisted in April 2019.

-In January 2020, it was announced that M1 and fellow telecommunications company, StarHub, would submit a joint bid for one of four 5G licences to be administered by the Infocomm Media Development Authority (IMDA).
+In January 2020, it was announced that M1 and fellow telecommunications company, StarHub, would submit a joint bid for one of four 5G licenses to be administered by the Infocomm Media Development Authority (IMDA).
 The IMDA approved the joint bid along with the solo bid submitted by Singtel in April 2020.
 M1 will use Nokia's Core platform to build out its 5G network and provide nationwide 5G coverage by 2025.

 By 2021, 90 percent of M1's back-end system had been shifted to the cloud, and its 200 databases had been removed in favor of a large "data lake."
 According to the company, this technological shift was part of an effort to provide more flexibility to create new services and engage consumers.
-In February of that year, the company announced that it would be offering three new mobile plans with customisable options.
+In February of that year, the company announced that it would be offering three new mobile plans with customizable options.
 This was part of a rebrand where the company introduce a new logo, expand the functionality of its "My M1+" mobile app, and focus on becoming "Singapore's first digital network operator."
 It also launched the "Be" campaign, a marketing effort highlighting seven Singaporeans and their individuality.